-We brewed this beer using Clawhammer Supply's 10 gallon 120-volt brewing system, watch us use it in this video.
+This recipe is for a 5 gallon batch and it is tailored for Clawhammer Supply's 10 gallon 120-volt brewing system, watch us use it in this video.

 Before setting up our equipment to brew this beer, we harvested the yeast from our previous 3 Day IPA, the Azacca Kveik Smash IPA.
 Since all these beers are fermented in our brewing kettle, we just dumped the remaining yeast and dregs into a jar after our beer was transferred out.

 After dumping the leftover yeast and dregs into a jar, we put it in the fridge to preserve it for our next batch